Orthometric Heights Using GNSS

 HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), and Maryland.
 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider License No: CEA362), Indiana (License No. CE21700059), Maryland, and New Jersey (Approval No. 24GP00049300).
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers, architects and landscape architects via its registration with the American Institute of Architects Continuing Education System (AIA/CES) and the Landscape Architecture Continuing Education System (LA/CES).
 Other states do not preapprove continuing education providers or courses.

-The American Institute of Architects Continuing Education System has approved HalfMoon Education as a sponsor of continuing education (Sponsor No. J885).
-This course has been submitted for AIA CES approval and is currently pending.
-Only full participation is reportable to the AIA CES.
+The American Institute of Architects Continuing Education System has approved this course for 3.0 HSW LUs (Sponsor No. J885).
+Only full participation is reportable to the AIA/CES.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).